-(Harney et al., 2016), as well as empathizing tion in the project, food bank staff and UGA researchers agreed to jointly author a methodological reflection on our work together.
+researchers agreed to jointly author a methodological reflection on our work together.
 To accommodate professional demands on the time of the food bank staff, rather than organize a multisite writing process, we staged a research team conversation among members of the team as the basis for this methodological reflection, held soon after the conclusion of the formal study.
-The conversation (which was then transcribed) touched on the research process, our partnership, the collaborative processes, multidisciplinary and experiential positionused this conversation as a foundation for digital technologies translated distance collaboratively writing this article, soliciting into meaningful and productive copresinput from food bank staff throughout the ence.
-When the researchers and food bank writing process.
+The conversation (which was then transcribed) touched on the research process, our partnership, the collaborative processes, multidisciplinary and experiential position used this conversation as a foundation for digital technologies translated distance collaboratively writing this article, soliciting into meaningful and productive copreswriting process.